 - Meanwhile, make flax egg – 1 tablespoon flaxseeds + 3 tablespoons of lukewarm water.
 Allow it to sit for a while, and it will become thick and slimy.
 Flaxseeds will absorb all the water and become slimy.
 Set it aside.

-- In a large bowl mix all your ingredients together until it forms a non-sticky dough.
+- Preheat oven @400 degrees F. In a large bowl, combine all the ingredients.
+Mix it well until it forms a non-sticky dough.

-- Brush quinoa bites with Mazola Corn oil.
-Transfer the bites into the hot oven to bake.
+- Shape the dough into bite-sized bites.
+Brush quinoa bites with oil.
+Transfer the bites to the hot oven to bake.

-- Bake for 15 - 20 minutes or until golden brown.
+- Halfway into the cooking (7.5 minutes) flip the bites over and bake for another 10 minutes or until golden brown.
+This way they will brown up evenly.
 To attain a darker color, broil these bites for 3-4 minutes.
 Keep a watchful eye as they can get burn easily.